 Again we can write an effective beneficial pet therapy plan, individually tailored to how you wish to include your pet in your work or volunteering, taking into account the breed, age, and personality of the pet.
 Our plan involves all residents wanting to participate regardless of their abilities or disabilities.
 Everyone can benefit.

 The laws vary enormously regarding therapy pets in private accommodation and in the community.
 If you consider your pet as a therapy pet and want to have him or her accredited, we can offer advice.
 Email us with your details and questions.

 Contact us for a free quote click here

 Consultations from $160.00 per hour or $90.00 per half hour.

 I’ve been writing and presenting training, courses, and workshops to adults since 1978; dog training/behaviour consulting since 1999 and working in Pets As Therapy Animal Assisted Therapy since 1997.

-I founded Velma’s Pets As Therapy (visiting program ) in April 1999 and have trained thousands of volunteers and health professionals in safe and beneficial, Pets As Therapy practices globably.
+I founded Velma’s Pets As Therapy (visiting program ) in April 1999 and have trained thousands of volunteers and health professionals in safe and beneficial, Pets As Therapy practices globally.

-I’m considered a leading authority in Pets As Therapy / Animal Assisted Therapy.
+I’m considered a leading authority in Therapy Pets / Animal Assisted Therapy.
 I give talks, presentations and have supported many large organisations in producing resources, policies, and procedures for visiting, and residential pets for the purpose of therapy.